blairkelly/html5videocontrols/README.md

 html5videocontrols
 ==================

-PRESENTLY SUPPORTING ONLY iOS and CHROME.
+PRESENTLY SUPPORTING ONLY iPad (2nd gen and higher) and CHROME.

 Dependencies: jQuery